Tutorial 1: Introduction to Reinforcement Learning#

 content_review(f"{feedback_prefix}_Implement_Value_Iteration_Exercise")

-Rather than iterating on estimates of \(Q\) and \(V\) until we’ve reached some form of convergence, why not iterate directly on the policy \(\pi\) instead?
+Rather than iterating on value estimates until convergence, policy iteration iterates directly on the policy \(\pi\):

 Video 6: Policy iteration#